kuerbis/Term-Choose-p6/README.md

 choose
 ------

-`choose` allows the user to choose one item from a list: the highlighted item is returned when `Return` is pressed.
+`choose` allows the user to choose one item from a list: the highlighted item is returned when Return is pressed.

-`choose` returns nothing if the `q` or `Ctrl-Q` is pressed.
+`choose` returns nothing if the q or Ctrl-Q is pressed.

 choose-multi
 ------------

 The user can choose many items.

-To choose an item mark the item with the `SpaceBar`.
-When `Return` is pressed `choose-multi` then returns the marked items as an Array.
+To choose an item mark the item with the SpaceBar.
+When Return is pressed `choose-multi` then returns the marked items as an Array.
 If the option *include-highlighted* is set to `1`, the highlighted item is also returned.

-If `Return` is pressed with no marked items and [include-highlighted](#include-highlighted) is set to `2`, the highlighted item is returned.
+If Return is pressed with no marked items and [include-highlighted](#include-highlighted) is set to `2`, the highlighted item is returned.

-`Ctrl-SpaceBar` (or `Ctrl-@`) inverts the choices: marked items are unmarked and unmarked items are marked.
+Ctrl-SpaceBar (or Ctrl-@) inverts the choices: marked items are unmarked and unmarked items are marked.

-`choose-multi` returns nothing if the `q` or `Ctrl-Q` is pressed.
+`choose-multi` returns nothing if the q or Ctrl-Q is pressed.

 pause
 -----

-Nothing can be chosen, nothing is returned but the user can move around and read the output until closed with `Return`, `q` or `Ctrl-Q`.
+Nothing can be chosen, nothing is returned but the user can move around and read the output until closed with Return, q or Ctrl-Q.

 OUTPUT
 ======